RedPenguin101/modelling-framework/README.md

 ## Introduction
 This is a program/framework to iteratively build and use 'project finance' type financial models as an alternative to Excel, the dominant method.

+This is very much a prototype / proof of concept, and can and will change drastically.

 ## Why?
 Excel is very good at building these type of models.
 In many ways it is one of the only 'killer apps' remaining to Excel as alternatives are found for visualization, reporting, and other types of financial modelling.